Looking for SurveyMonkey alternatives?

 Of course, it’s indisputable that SurveyMonkey is still one of the leaders in the online survey industry.
 But my point is that so many new tools and apps get launched every single day that, even though it’s often easier to stick to the old habits, it might be well-worth exploring some of the already proven SurveyMonkey competitors.

-That’s why I’m going to introduce you to some of the top SurveyMonkey alternatives that might better account for your specific needs, business goals, and budgets.
+That’s why I’m going to introduce you to some of the top SurveyMonkey alternatives that might better account for your specific needs, question types, business goals, and budgets.
+Whether you’re looking to run a simple survey or want to improve your response rate and collect more survey responses, there is the right survey software for you.

 But before I introduce you to the actual list of survey makers, there’s one important question we have to answer first.